Electronic Statement Disclosure | Electronic Statement Disclosure

 Have a personal computer with Internet and Email Access.

-Have an internet browser that supports 128-bit encryption.
-Both Internet Explorer Version 6.0 or Netscape Navigator Version 6.1 will enable you to receive and use our service.
-You will also need Adobe Acrobat Reader Version 5.0 or higher.
+Have an internet browser that supports 128-bit encryption such as Internet Explorer 11.0 or higher.
+You will also need Adobe Acrobat Reader Version 10.0 or higher.

 Be an Online Banking customer of First Minnetonka City Bank.

 Have a Checking or Savings account with First Minnetonka City Bank.

 Have access to a printer or storage such as a hard drive so that you can download and/or print statements and/or disclosures for your records.

 First Minnetonka City Bank may change, suspend or eliminate all or any aspect of this delivery service upon notice to you.

 Log on to Online Banking, choose User Options and enroll all your accounts to receive e-Statements.